xcore/sw_avb/app_daisy_chain/doc_quickstart/quickstart.rst

 ========================

 This guide is intended for customers who have purchased the AVB-DC kit based on sliceKIT (XK-SK-AVB-DC).
 It applies to version 1.0 of the AVB-DC firmware.
+An AVB-capable Apple Mac running OS X 10.9 Mavericks is required.

 Obtaining the latest firmware
 -----------------------------